Breezy vs. Legacy H2O2

 -

-Distinction Between aHP and AHP Terminology
+Distinction Between Aerosolized Hydrogen Peroxide and AHP Terminology

 The term AHP can refer to accelerated hydrogen peroxide (hydrogen peroxide with added chemicals such as surfactants or organic acids).
 These additives can introduce residue or material compatibility concerns and are generally unnecessary in aerosolized systems, where micron-scale droplets increase surface area and facilitate hydroxyl radical (·OH) generation.